avdean/avdean.github.io/content/articles/how-to-use-android-icons-on-pc.md

 So I stumbled into a neat little trick to use Android's iconpacks outside of.. well Android and it's relatively easy to do.
 You basically need the below 3 things:

+1. An iconpack (preferably one you like)
+2. SDCard Maid application
+3. A way to transfer files between your phone and computer.
+(Drive, Dropbox, etc.)

 >
 >
 >